 Step 1: Upstream cost shock

 Memory and storage suppliers—Samsung, SK Hynix, Micron—raise prices because they're prioritizing AI data centers over consumer products.
 HBM for AI chips sells for ~$1,000.
-Consumer DDR5 sells for $30-40.1
+Consumer DDR5 sells for $30-40.

-TrendForce reported in December 2025 that DRAM prices would rise 30-40% through 2025.
-DDR5 retail prices already up 40-75% since July 2024.
-SSDs up 20-60% in November alone.
+TrendForce reported DRAM prices rising 30-40% through 2025.
+DDR5 retail prices?
+Up 40-75% since July 2024.
+SSDs jumped 20-60% in November alone.
+(I watched NewEgg prices for two months.
+It's real.)

 Step 2: OEM margin math breaks